stevearrants/style/docs/activevoice.md

 Active voice
 ============
 Be concise and direct.
 Active voice supports these and it makes your content more engaging, too.
-Using the active voice can help the reader easily identify the subject of the sentence.
+Active voice can help the reader easily identify the subject of the sentence.
 In the following example, the person who submits the form is essential information.
 Omitting that leads to a confusing and impersonal sentence.